u3555972/Simplified-Blackjack/README.md

     - Program loads save file for a user under their name (Input)<br />
         - Save file stores include how much money they have (both player and dealer)<br />
         - Loads that amount of money to start the game<br />
+    - Once a player stops playing the game, then the game saves amount of money left from both sides <br />
 5) Program codes in multiple files<br />
     - File #1: Main Display<br />
         - Basically prints out the introduction to the game<br />